Working to your strengths for more fulfilment

 Recognising your strengths will help with getting this balance right.
 It will increase your ability to build meaningful relationships with others, be assertive with yourself and have a strong sense of identity.

 In identifying your strengths it also means that you will have more meaning in your days, more direction and more purpose as you will be drawing on them!
-I enjoy working with a strength based approach with coachees as I see so many positive outcomes from the work so please get in touch if interested in booking a session.
+I enjoy working with a strength based approach with coachees as I see so many positive outcomes from the work so please get in touch if interested in booking a coaching session or a workshop.